 - Rural economic development and its challenges

-In addition, you'll be able to enjoy the beautiful Sierra Madre Mountains and the many splendors of Oaxaca’s capital city, which has all the comforts of a modern metropolis as well as architectural, culinary, and other charms not found anywhere else.
+In addition, students enjoyed the beautiful Sierra Madre Mountains and the many splendors of Oaxaca’s capital city, which has all the comforts of a modern metropolis as well as architectural, culinary, and other charms not found anywhere else.

-Todd Eisenstadt (Professor, Department of Government) will lead the trip in conjunction with the Honors colloquium he’s teaching this spring: “Mexico 2013: Democracy, Development, and the Challenge of Violence.”
-Joining Professor Eisenstadt as a guide will be Ms. Tabatha Mata, a recent AU alumna from Mexico City who works for the state government in Oaxaca.
+Todd Eisenstadt (Professor, Department of Government) led the trip in conjunction with the Honors colloquium he taught in the spring: “Mexico 2013: Democracy, Development, and the Challenge of Violence.”
+Joining Professor Eisenstadt as a guide was Ms. Tabatha Mata, a recent AU alumna from Mexico City who works for the state government in Oaxaca.

 ABOUT THE PROFESSOR